-Only the record label saw any profit, while the rest of the operation pissed away money at an alarming rate.
+Only the record label saw any profit, while the rest of the operation squandered money at an alarming rate.
 What John and Paul had initially touted as a form of Western Communism ended up as a vehicle for every type of lunatic idea that you could possibly imagine.
-According to Lennon, those in the inner sanctum were, “living off of them, eating and drinking like it was fucking Rome."
+According to Lennon, those in the inner sanctum were, “living off of them, eating and drinking like it was Rome."

 Utopia was nowhere in sight.

 Amidst all of this, McCartney thought that he would make a last ditch effort at rallying the band around a new project to kick off 1969.
 The plan seemed simple enough.
 Rehearse and record new songs, then take the stage to perform the material live in concert at London ’s Roundhouse theatre and broadcast the result.

 This was not to be.